sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Colon-Polyp/README.md

 </pre>

-Please note that the online augementor <a href="./src/ImageMaskAugmentor.py">
+Please note that the online augmentor <a href="./src/ImageMaskAugmentor.py">
 ImageMaskAugmentor.py</a> reads the parameters in [generator] and [augmentor] sections, and yields some images and mask depending on the batch_size, which are used for each epoch of the training and evaluation process of this UNet Model.